vkSegfault/vkSegfault.github.io/_posts/2021-08-06-simd-usage-cpp-csharp-rust.md

 ### Compiler flags

 One more thing worth mentioning are compiler flags.
 While CLR doesn't need anything, compilers for C++ and Rust must provide information what characteristics of CPU we want to activate.
 For GCC (unless it's SSE which can be compiled right away) we need to pass **-mavx** or **-march=native**.
+Although this post is not Windows focused it's also worth to mention that since *Visual Studio 19* we can use MSVC switch `-openmp:experimental` which is superset of previously available `-openmp`.
+Then before loop you want to vectorize just add `#pragma omp simd simdlen(x)`.
+You can read more [here](https://devblogs.microsoft.com/cppblog/simd-extension-to-c-openmp-in-visual-studio/) about more clauses that let you modify how this pragma works.

 Rustc on the other hand needs specific rustflags in .cargo/config.toml:
 ```toml
 [build]
 rustflags = [ "-C", "target-feature=+avx,+avx2" ]